jgrassler/talks/magnum-debugging-101/lightning/main.md

 # API to Conductor: "Create Cluster, please"

-Now that the Magnum API has gotten a request to create a cluster, it passes a RabbitMQ message to its backend service, `magnum-conductor`, which does the actual work.
+When Magnum API gets this request to create a cluster, it passes a RabbitMQ message to its backend service, `magnum-conductor`, which does the actual work.

 ![API to Conductor: "Create Cluster, please"](img/magnum_architecture_5.PNG)